 A graduate student from another local institution who comes to Princeton through one of our established cross-registration agreements.

 It is Princeton University's expectation that while they are associated with the Gradaute School all nondegree (VSRC, trailing, visiting, exchange, qualifying, or cross-registered) graduate students uphold the intellectual, ethical, and professional standards of the University.
 By accepting enrollment, nondegree graduate students agree to abide by the policies, standards, and code of conduct set forth by the Graduate School's website; the University's publication Rights, Rules, Responsibilities; and the website and/or publications of the department or program in which they will work.
 Nondegree students' enrollment is subject to the terms of the enrollment agreement and to the ability of the University to administer that enrollment.
-The decision to terminate a nondegree student's enrollment is made by the associate dean for academic affairs.
-Where there is a specific hosting department or program, The decision to terminate enrollment is made by the associate dean for academic affairs and the hosting department or program in which the student is working.
+The decision to terminate a nondegree student's enrollment is made by the deputy dean.
+Where there is a specific hosting department or program, the decision to terminate enrollment is made by the deputy dean and the hosting department or program in which the student is working.
 An appeal of the terminated enrollment of a nondegree student, if any, is heard by the dean of the Graduate School, whose decision in such matters is final.
 The decision to terminate enrollment and the reasons for that decision may be reported back to a nondegree student's home institution

 - Procedures (if applicable)